Logan's War: Bound by Honor: Television

 The television film premiered on CBS on November 1, 1998, following a new episode of the Norris TV series Walker, Texas Ranger.

 Reception

+New York magazine wrote: "Aside from a hokey nod to the paranormal [...] about all that distinguishes Bound by Honor from routine chopsocky is a better-than-usual cast [...].

 Rating

 The television-film was ranked third among the thirteen most viewed shows of that week.

 Accolades

 At the Lone Star Film & Television Award, director Michael Preece won Best TV Director.

 Brendon Ryan Barrett was nominated for Best Performance in a TV Movie/Pilot/Mini-Series or Series - Leading Young Actor at the Young Artist Awards.